rozlynboutin/microbiome_helper/Home.md

 * Tutorials with test data, example output, and questions for different microbiome analyses.
 * A Virtual Box image that can be used to run our workflows and tutorials with little or no configuration.

+These scripts were produced by the [Integrated Microbiome Resource](http://cgeb-imr.ca/index.html).
+It is important that you [cite](https://github.com/mlangill/microbiome_helper/wiki/Requirements) the tools that are wrapped by our [scripts](https://github.com/mlangill/microbiome_helper).

-Microbiome Helper has been [published in mSystems](http://msystems.asm.org/content/2/1/e00127-16).
-Please cite the below paper if you use this repository.
+Microbiome Helper has been [published in mSystems](http://msystems.asm.org/content/2/1/e00127-16). **Please cite the below paper if you use this repository**:

     Comeau AM, Douglas GM, Langille MGI.
 2017. mSystems 2(1): e00127-16; DOI: 10.1128/mSystems.00127-16

-These scripts were produced by the [Integrated Microbiome Resource](http://cgeb-imr.ca/index.html).
-It is important that you [cite](https://github.com/mlangill/microbiome_helper/wiki/Requirements) the tools that are wrapped by our [scripts](https://github.com/mlangill/microbiome_helper).

 **Note that the scripts and workflows are continually being updated.**

 You can use the sidebar menu to navigate the wiki.